iot49/addon-jupyterlab-pyscript/jupyterlabpyscript/DOCS.md

-# Home Assistant Community Add-on: JupyterLab
+# Home Assistant Community Add-on: JupyterLab with Pyscript kernel

 JupyterLab is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.